DIRK: I’m Dirk Chambers and welcome to Another Look, the talk show that goes beyond the conventional and accepted to revisit the topics of the day.

 DIRK: Is everything fine?

 SHANE: Oh, yeah.
 You know kids: always trying to land the big one.
-So I swam over and told them to knock it off.
+So I swam over and told them to stop.

 DIRK: Did they?